nicc777/kubernetes-recipes/bootstrapping/k3s_local_dev/README.md

 # Bootstrapping K3s on a Single Host on a Private LAN

+> [!INFO]
+> The process still needs to be streamlined, and therefore the current documented process may appear more manual than _Infrastructure-as-Code_ for now.

 On this page are instructions to setup the following components on a system hosted on a private LAN:

 | Component | Use Case |